-"The OSFM will once again be hosting the Keep the Wreath Red Campaign at our offices in Springfield and Chicago.
-This campaign raises awareness about the importance of fire safety during the holiday season (December 1st through January 2nd)," says Illinois State Fire Marshal Matt Perez.
-"Unfortunately, last year 15 lives were lost in fire-related incidents during the holiday season in Illinois.
-Following and exercising fire safety measures can reduce your risk of fire or injuries related to fires not only during the holiday season but every day."
+The OSFM will once again be hosting the Keep the Wreath Red Campaign at our offices in Springfield and Chicago, along with at the Quinn Fire Academy in Chicago and the Illinois Fire Service Institute in Champaign.
+This campaign raises awareness about the importance of fire safety during the holiday season (December 1st through January 2nd).
+Unfortunately, last year 17 lives were lost in fire-related incidents during the holiday season in Illinois.

 Keep the wreath red campaign began in 1954 in Naperville to raise awareness about holiday fire safety.
 Wreaths will be placed and lit with red bulbs outside of the OSFM offices in Springfield and at the Thompson Center in Chicago.
 White light bulbs will replace the red bulbs when a fire-related death is reported in the state.

 "These white lights are not just bulbs; they represent a person!
 That person could be your Mom, Dad, Brother, Sister, Aunt, Uncle, Friend or neighbor," says Fire Marshal Perez.
-The goal of the campaign is to strive for zero fire related deaths during the holiday season.
+"The goal of the campaign is to strive for zero fire-related deaths during the holiday season."